 If you are more concerned about selection and the experience of the process, do your shopping in late Spring or Early Summer.
 These are not the best months to find special deals on wedding rings, but they are the months when relatively few people buy rings.
 Do your shopping in summer if you want to beat the crowds and take advantage of great selection, but aren't overly concerned with saving a buck.
 Sales associates are likely to have a little more time to spend with you and answer all of your questions if they are not as busy with other customers.

-Wedding Bands Vs. Engagement Rings
+Shopping For Wedding Bands Vs. Engagement Rings

 The best time to buy wedding rings also depends on whether you're looking to buy an engagement ring or a wedding band.
 Most couples don't buy both at the same time—although many retailers offer discounts if you do—and seasonal cycles don't always affect different types of rings in the same ways.